Steatotic Liver Disease: Causes and How To Treat

 • Swelling: Fluid retention in the abdomen (ascites) and legs (edema) can develop as liver function deteriorates.

-Diagnosis of Steatotic Liver Disease
+How is Steatotic Liver Disease Diagnosed?

 Accurate diagnosis is essential for effective management of steatotic liver disease.
 Several diagnostic methods are available: